 Many people take an extreme approach; they decide to go 100% gluten-free vegan without warning, or they start eating nothing but kale, quinoa, and chia seeds.
 While those approaches might be trendy, they probably aren’t sustainable.

 Healthy eating is different for everybody.
 It depends on a million different criteria, like lifestyle and health goals.
 It takes observation and practice to get it right.

 Learning what to eat

 For me, one of the biggest surprises about leaving home for university was realizing that I needed to figure out how to eat well.
 My parents had always just fed me.
 I never really thought about what I was eating—because I never had to.

 Even with (or especially with) a residence cafeteria, figuring out what a healthy meal looked like was difficult.
 There were too many options, and the nutritious choices weren’t exactly front and centre.

 It was easy to fall into bad habits, like emotional eating or eating for convenience.
 During my first finals season at UBC, I ate an entire bag of chocolate-covered almonds almost every night.
 I was stressed out, so I binged on sugar and ended up feeling awful all the time.

-When I returned home to Winnipeg at winter break that year, I begged my mom to make all of her signature veggie dishes.
+When I returned home to Winnipeg during winter break that year, I begged my mom to make all of her signature veggie dishes.
 It felt like my body was telling me to stock up on nutrients.

 Listening to your body